the-great-abby/trading_platform/docs/VALIDATION_MAKEFILE_GUIDE.md

 - Use `validation-discover` to get an overview of your scripts
 - Use `validation-validate-sample` for quick validation testing
 - Use `validation-run-local` + `validation-api-test` for API development
-- Check `validation-local.env` for configuration customization
+- Check `config/validation-local.env` for configuration customization

 ---